VectorChat/chunking_subnet/docs/incentive_mechanism.md

     miner_uids = task.get('miner_uids')
 ```

-As organic data is of higher quality than synthetic data, validators still aim to query at least 25 miners.
+As organic data is likely of higher quality than synthetic data, validators still aim to query at least 25 (default `sample_size`) miners.
 If a miner is specified by the origin source (i.e., Chunking.com), the validator queries a group of 25 miners of adjacent rank while ensuring that the miner specified is in that group.

 ## 2. Evaluating

-The document is then sent to all miners in the selected group, alongside the constraints of maximum `chunk_size` and `soft_time_max`.
+The document is then sent to all miners in the selected group, alongside the constraints of maximum `chunk_size`, `time_soft_max` and `chunk_qty`.
 The responses are then scored as described in [Evaluation](./evaluation.md).

 ## 3. Ranking